Wil Ledezma

-Wilfredo Jose Ledezma Acosta (born January 21, 1981) is a Venezuelan professional baseball pitcher who is currently a free agent.
-He previously played for the Detroit Tigers, Atlanta Braves, San Diego Padres, Arizona Diamondbacks, Washington Nationals, Toronto Blue Jays and Pittsburgh Pirates.
+Wilfredo Jose Ledezma Acosta (born January 21, 1981) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Atlanta Braves, San Diego Padres, Arizona Diamondbacks, Washington Nationals, Toronto Blue Jays, and Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
 He bats and throws left-handed.

 Career

 Boston Red Sox

 Ledezma was originally signed by the Boston Red Sox as an amateur free agent in 1998.
 He started his career with the DSL Red Sox in 1998, playing for them one season before joining the GCL Red Sox (1999) and the Augusta Greenjackets (2000).
 He missed the entire 2001 season due to a stress fracture in his left elbow.
 In 2002, he returned to Augusta but was shut down for the rest of the season on May 22 due to a lower back strain.

 Detroit Tigers

-Ledezma was drafted by the Detroit Tigers in the 2002 Rule 5 draft on December 16, 2002 and made his Major League debut on April 2, 2003 for the Tigers, working two scoreless innings against the Minnesota Twins.
+Ledezma was drafted by the Detroit Tigers in the 2002 Rule 5 draft on December 16, 2002, and made his Major League debut on April 2, 2003, for the Tigers, working two scoreless innings against the Minnesota Twins.
 His first win came in a two-inning relief appearance on June 4 against the San Diego Padres.
 He made his first start on July 8 against the Chicago White Sox.
 Overall, he was in 34 games (8 starts) during his rookie season and finished 3–7 with a 5.79 ERA.

 Between 2004 and 2007, he alternated between pitching for the Tigers and for the AA Erie SeaWolves and AAA Toledo Mud Hens.
 In 2004 with Erie, he was named the Tigers "minor league pitcher of the year" and selected to the Eastern League mid-season all-star team.
 He pitched in 106 games for Detroit, with a 15–18 record and 5.15 ERA.
 Ledezma was also the winning pitcher in game 4 of the 2006 American League Championship Series.